HCL-TECH-SOFTWARE/Documentation-for-UnO-Observability-for-Datadog/README.md

 ### 1. Installating and configuring Datadog
-1. From [HCL License Portal](https://id.hcltechsw.com/login/login.htm) download the appropriate UnO Observability installation package:
+1. From [HCL License Portal](https://id.hcltechsw.com/login/login.htm) download the appropriate HCL Universal Orchestrator Observability installation package:
-   UnO_OBSERVABILITY_APP_FOR_DATADOG_1.1.0.0.tar.gz
+   Universal Orchestrator for UnO Observability Add-on

+2. Installation package for Datadog: UNO_OBSERVABILITY_APP_FOR_DATADOG_1.1.0.0.tar.gz

-2. Follow the below command to untar the gzip file
+3. Follow the below command to untar the gzip file

   ```

-	tar -xvzf UnO_OBSERVABILITY_APP_FOR_DATADOG_1.1.0.0.tar.gz
+	tar -xvzf UNO_OBSERVABILITY_APP_FOR_DATADOG_1.1.0.0.tar.gz
   ```

-3. Follow the steps mentioned on this ReadMe file to complete the solution setup.
+4. Follow the steps mentioned on this ReadMe file to complete the solution setup.

 ### 2. Datadog installation